yifanwu2828/Guided-Cost-Learning/SimplePybulletEnv/README.md

 p.setAdditionalSearchPath(pybullet_data.getDataPath())
 ```

 P.loadURDF allows you to create a robot as specified in a URDF file.
-It returns an integer which is the ID passed into other function to query the state of a robot and perform actions on it.
+It returns an integer which is the ID passed into another function to query the state of a robot and perform actions on it.

 We created a plane and a husky robot in our physics simulation.
-The basePostion of husky robot in 3D is [x,y,z] = [0,0,0.2].
+The basePostion of the husky robot in 3D is [x,y,z] = [0,0,0.2].
 By using `p.setGravity(0, 0, -10, physicsClientId=client)`, we initiate the gravity in physical simulation who's Id = client.
 ```
 p.setGravity(0, 0, -10, physicsClientId=client)
 planeId = p.loadURDF("plane.urdf")